healthchecks/healthchecks/templates/docs/self_hosted.md

 The building blocks are:

 * Python 3.10+
-* Django 5.1
+* Django 5.2
-* PostgreSQL or MySQL
+* PostgreSQL, MySQL or MariaDB

 ## Setting Up for Development